Why Does My Chest Hurt After Smoking Weed?

 Chest pain is a general description of discomfort between the neck and stomach.
 It can range from dull and mild to severe, which is usually a sign of a deeper medical issue.
 It is the second most common reason people visit the emergency room and accounts for over 8 million visits yearly.

 There are many reasons cannabis may cause chest pain.
 Some are more cause for concern than others.
-All cannabis users should be aware of them, and their potential effects, though.
-While not all chest pain caused by using cannabis is serious, there are still useful tips to prevent it from happening in the first place.
-Of course, sometimes, chest pain is a clear call to see medical help, and it’s important to be aware of just when that is.
+All cannabis users should be aware of them and their potential effects, though.
+While not all chest pain caused by using cannabis is serious, there are still helpful tips to prevent it from happening in the first place.
+Of course, chest pain is sometimes a clear call to see medical help, and it’s important to be aware of just when that is.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.